Shooq-10/Active_Deception_Vaccine/README.md

 ### 📡 Step 3: Launch the Attacker Listener

-On your attacker machine/terminal window, spin up a Netcat listener on port `4444` to catch the incoming exfiltrated file buffer:
+On your attacker machine/terminal window, spin up an **Ncat / Netcat** listener on port `4444` to catch the incoming exfiltrated file buffer:

 ```bash
 nc -lvnp 4444